elastic/elastic-charts/packages/charts/api/charts.api.md

 // src/chart_types/heatmap/layout/types/config_types.ts:52:5 - (ae-forgotten-export) The symbol "TextBaseline" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/layout/types/config_types.ts:139:5 - (ae-forgotten-export) The symbol "TimeMs" needs to be exported by the entry point index.d.ts
 // src/chart_types/partition_chart/layout/types/config_types.ts:140:5 - (ae-forgotten-export) The symbol "AnimKeyframe" needs to be exported by the entry point index.d.ts
-// src/specs/settings.tsx:165:3 - (ae-forgotten-export) The symbol "RectAnnotationEvent" needs to be exported by the entry point index.d.ts
-// src/specs/settings.tsx:166:3 - (ae-forgotten-export) The symbol "LineAnnotationEvent" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)